-If you’ve just arrived, you’re looking for work but you only have a minimal understanding of Spanish, the job opportunities available range from bar work (especially Irish bars), waitressing, telesales in English, aupair work, English TEFL teaching, and some receptionist jobs.
-The best place to look for this type of employment is in the English language magazines (Barcelona Connect, The Metropolitan) or the Spanish newspaper (La Vanguardia – Sunday edition), as well as the websites www.barcelonaconnect.com/classifieds and www.loquo.com, which have new job offers every day.
+If you’ve just arrived, you’re looking for work but you only have a minimal understanding of Spanish, the job opportunities available range from bar work (especially Irish bars), waitressing, telesales in English, au-pair work, English TEFL teaching, and some receptionist jobs.
+The best place to look for this type of employment is in the English language magazines or the Spanish newspaper (La Vanguardia – Sunday edition), as well as the websites like www.loquo.com, which have new job offers every day.

 If you already have your foot in the door and are feeling more confident with your Spanish language skills, you might be wondering what else is available and how to find out about it.
 These types of employment include secretarial and administrative work, customer service, Import-Export, public relations, sales, business, graphic design and free-lance journalism.
 The following information is a guide on where to look.

 Spanish temping agencies can help you to find temporary or permanent work.
 You will have to take along a CV and fill in their own forms, after which you will carry out a spoken interview, in Spanish, and may be asked to do some timed aptitude tests.
 The agency will then look for jobs that are suitable for your candidature and organize an interview with the company.
 You will be employed by the ETT and your pay includes holiday pay which means that you are not entitled to any paid holiday leave.
-The company might decide to employ you themselves after a trial period of 3 – 5 months.
-(Manpower www.manpower.es , Page Personnel www.pageinterim.es, Albecon www.allbecon.es , People www.people-ett.com , Select www.select.es )
+The company might decide to employ you themselves after a trial period of 3 – 6 months.
+Agencies include: Manpower, Albecon, People and Adecco.

 Appearance is very important and a potential employer will expect you to be wearing smart clothes.
 It is advisable to wear a suit or at least a smart suit jacket.
 Remember a potential employer will base their entire opinion of you on this first meeting and your aim is to create a good first impression so that they will call you back for a second interview.

-Basic Catalan is a must.
-Employers in Barcelona often want to know that you can get by in Catalan and it might well be an internal policy of the company to only employ Catalan speakers.
+Basic Catalan is a plus.
+Employers in Barcelona often want to know that you can get by in Catalan and it might well be an internal policy of the company to mostly employ Catalan speakers.
 Any person who has contact with the public in their job must, by law, be able to speak some basic Catalan.
-Local councils (ayuntamientos) normally offer free courses.
+Local councils (ajuntaments) normally offer free courses.

 Your body language is very important as recruitment people are often trained in human psychology and will analyse this as well as what you say!
 You should try to maintain eye contact for 90% of the time.
 Your hand gestures are also important so try to keep you hands on top of the table and use them to give open gestures while you are talking.